 “A personality disorder in which there is a marked tendency to act impulsively without consideration of the consequences, together with affective instability.
-The ability to plan ahead may be minimal, and outbursts of intense anger may often lead to violence or “behavioral explosions”; these are easily precipitated when impulsive acts are criticized or thwarted by others.
+The ability to plan ahead may be minimal, and outbursts of intense anger may often lead to physical harm or “behavioral putpoors”; these are easily precipitated when impulsive acts are criticized or thwarted by others.
 Two variants of this personality disorder are specified, and both share this general theme of impulsiveness and lack of self-control.”

 “The predominant characteristics are emotional instability and lack of impulse control.
-Outbursts of violence or threatening behavior are common, particularly in response to criticism by others.”
+Outbursts of physical harm or threatening behavior are common, particularly in response to criticism by others.”

 “Several of the characteristics of emotional instability are present; in addition, the patient’s own self-image, aims, and internal preferences (including sexual) are often unclear or disturbed.
 There are usually chronic feelings of emptiness.
 A liability to become involved in intense and unstable relationships may cause repeated emotional crises and may be associated with excessive efforts to avoid abandonment and a series of suicidal threats or acts of self-harm (although these may occur without obvious precipitants).”